Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 From here we can explicit a cut-off $A$ (for the function $F_{A}$ defined in \eqref{eq:defF0}) to define the particle system.
 For a local mild solution $u$ on $[0,T]$, we will use the following cut-off:

 where $C_{K,d}$ depends only on $K$ and $d$ and is given in Lemma \ref{lem:unifbound}.

-\begin{remark} In Corollary \ref{cor:boundIC}, we observe that if $T$ is small enough, then $\|u\|_{T,\Lsol}$ is controlled by $\|u_{0}\|_{\Lsol}$, and we will be able to use this value to choose an appropriate cut-off for the particle system which depends explicitly on the initial condition.
-If there exists a global solution, then in some cases (e.g. the parabolic-elliptic Keller-Segel PDE), it is possible to define a global cut-off that depends explicitly on the initial condition (see \cite{ORT} for more details). \end{remark}

-Finally, as the kernel $K$ may be singular, the PDEs we are interested in may only have local in time solutions (i.e. they may explode in finite time).
+Finally, as the kernel $K$ may be singular, the PDEs we are interested in may blow up in finite time.
 For this reason, we will denote by $T_{max}$ the maximal time of existence of a solution to \eqref{eq:PDE} in the sense of Definition \ref{def:defMild}.
 This means that for any $T<T_{max}$, the PDE admits a mild solution on $[0,T]$.
 If there exists a global mild solution to our PDE, then $T_{max}=\infty$.

 ~